RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/58-HEB.md

 <sup>8</sup> But if ye be without chastisement, whereof all are partakers, then are ye bastards, and not sons.
 <sup>9</sup> Furthermore we have had fathers of our flesh which corrected [us], and we gave [them] reverence: shall we not much rather be in subjection unto the Father of spirits, and live?
 <sup>10</sup> For they verily for a few days chastened [us] after their own pleasure; but he for [our] profit, that [we] might be partakers of his holiness.
-<sup>11</sup> Now no chastening for the present seemeth to be joyous, but grievous: nevertheless afterward it yieldeth the peaceable fruit of righteousness unto them which are exercised thereby .
+<sup>11</sup> Now no chastening for the present seemeth to be joyous, but grievous: nevertheless afterward it yieldeth the peaceable fruit of righteousness unto them which are exercised thereby.
 <sup>12</sup> Wherefore lift up the hands which hang down, and the feeble knees;
 <sup>13</sup> And make straight paths for your feet, lest that which is lame be turned out of the way; but let it rather be healed.
 <sup>14</sup> Follow peace with all [men], and holiness, without which no man shall see the Lord:
 <sup>15</sup> Looking diligently lest any man fail of the grace of God; lest any root of bitterness springing up trouble [you], and thereby many be defiled;
 <sup>16</sup> Lest there [be] any fornicator, or profane person, as Esau, who for one morsel of meat sold his birthright.
-<sup>17</sup> For ye know how that afterward , when he would have inherited the blessing, he was rejected: for he found no place of repentance, though he sought it carefully with tears.
+<sup>17</sup> For ye know how that afterward, when he would have inherited the blessing, he was rejected: for he found no place of repentance, though he sought it carefully with tears.
 <sup>18</sup> For ye are not come unto the mount that might be touched, and that burned with fire, nor unto blackness, and darkness, and tempest,
 <sup>19</sup> And the sound of a trumpet, and the voice of words; which [voice] they that heard intreated that the word should not be spoken to them any more:
 <sup>20</sup> (For they could not endure that which was commanded, And if so much as a beast touch the mountain, it shall be stoned, or thrust through with a dart: